Lowood's Life Boat (1895)

 There were several major Brisbane River floods in the 1880s and '90s.
 The worst, and still the highest recorded (including 1974 and 2011), occurred in February 1893.

-On 12 February 1893 at the height of the flood, four local men led by Major (later Colonel) Frank Flewell-Smith risked their lives in two small dinghys to rescue the Vernor family who had been stranded for over 24 hours in trees in the raging floodwaters between Lowood and Fernvale.
+On 12 February 1893 at the height of the flood, four local men led by Major (later Colonel) Frank Flewell-Smith risked their lives in two small dinghys to rescue the Vernor family who had been stranded for over 24 hours in trees surrounded by the raging floodwaters.